Hashir-TechWhiz/HMS-Backend/README.md

 **Service Types**:

 - `housekeeping`: Room cleaning
-- `room-service`: Food/beverage delivery
+- `room_service`: Food/beverage delivery to room
-- `maintenance`: Repair requests
+- `maintenance`: Repair and maintenance requests
-- `concierge`: General assistance

 **Service Request Status**:

-- `pending`: Newly created, awaiting assignment
+- `pending`: Newly created, awaiting acceptance
-- `in-progress`: Currently being handled
+- `in_progress`: Currently being handled by staff
 - `completed`: Service completed

+**Service Request Assignment**:

+- `housekeeping` and `room_service` requests are assigned to housekeeping role
+- `maintenance` requests are assigned to maintenance role
+- Housekeeping staff can view all pending requests assigned to housekeeping
+- When a housekeeping staff member updates status to `in_progress`, the request is automatically assigned to them
+- Once assigned, only that specific staff member can update the request
+- Other housekeeping staff cannot view or modify requests assigned to others

 **Query Parameters for GET /service-requests**:

-- `status`: Filter by status (pending, in-progress, completed)
+- `status`: Filter by status (pending, in_progress, completed)
-- `serviceType`: Filter by type
+- `serviceType`: Filter by type (housekeeping, room_service, maintenance)
-- `assignedRole`: Filter by assigned role (housekeeping)
+- `assignedRole`: Filter by assigned role (housekeeping, maintenance)
 - `roomId`: Filter by room ID
 - `page`: Page number (default: 1)
 - `limit`: Items per page (default: 10)